-Priority 3 - Development of Effective Cyber Security Programs and Policies: All levels of government, the private sector, and the general public have been impacted by the dramatic increase in cyberattacks over the past five years.
+Priority 3 - Development of Effective Cybersecurity Programs and Policies: All levels of government, the private sector, and the general public have been impacted by the dramatic increase in cyberattacks over the past five years.
 The proper detection, interdiction, and remediation of cyber vulnerabilities is critical.
 Through the CEPA program, DHSES has found that counties tend to be very concerned about the threat of cyberattacks, however, their capabilities to prevent and address these attacks are often underdeveloped.
-As such, DHSES is emphasizing the importance of cyber security in the FY2022 SHSP and SLETPP grant programs.
+As such, DHSES is emphasizing the importance of cybersecurity in the FY2023 SHSP and SLETPP grant programs.
 This core capability is not only a focus of New York State but also a concern nationwide and remains a national priority.
-Grant funding can be used for cyber security planning, cyber security enhancement equipment (including encryption software, malware protection, intrusion/detection prevention systems, and vulnerability scanning), cyber security training (which may require pre-approval; please consult with your Contracts Representative at DHSES); and cyber security exercises.
+Grant funding can be used for cybersecurity planning, cybersecurity enhancement equipment (including encryption software, malware protection, intrusion/detection prevention systems, and vulnerability scanning), cybersecurity training (which may require pre-approval; please consult with your Contracts Representative at DHSES); and cybersecurity exercises.

-• Preparedness Objective 3: Maintain an Information Security Officer (ISO) to coordinate cyber security efforts with New York State.
+• Preparedness Objective 3: Maintain an Information Security Officer (ISO) to coordinate cybersecurity efforts with New York State.

 Priority 4 - Enhancement of Law Enforcement Information-Sharing Capabilities: Since 9/11, the enhancement of law enforcement information-sharing capabilities has been a top priority in New York State.
-In addition, this core capability is a fundamental focus of DHS/FEMA and as such there is a requirement of 3% of your SHSP/SLETPP grant funding to be spent in the area of Intelligence and Information Sharing.
-Additionally, this capability remains a fundamental focus in the new Combating Domestic Violence Extremism national priority requirement, given the criticality of the sharing of information and intelligence in instances where there are threats of domestic extremists.
+In addition, this core capability is a fundamental focus of DHS/FEMA and as such there is a requirement of 3% of your SHSP/SLETPP grant funding to be spent in the area of Information and Intelligence Sharing and Analysis.
+Additionally, this capability remains a fundamental focus in the Combating Domestic Violent Extremism national priority, given the criticality of the sharing of information and intelligence in instances where there are threats of domestic extremists.
 The importance of this mission remains in the forefront, jurisdictions are encouraged to sustain and enhance their information-sharing efforts with the New York State Intelligence Center (NYSIC) and their local CTZ.
 Not only should the information-sharing efforts be from local, county, and state, but also must incorporate federal law enforcement intelligence agencies as well.
 Within this area, support for major outreach programs is prioritized, including participation in the Field Intelligence Officer (FIO) Program, and the engagement of Fire/EMS personnel in information-sharing activities through the Intelligence Liaison Officer (ILO) Program.